triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 To gain **Purge**, you can hold the attack button to enter **Sniper Stance**.
 You need 4 sniper shots to fully charge the meter, but in most rotations, you don't have to fully charge the meter, and 2 shots are usually enough.
 Releasing the attack button will trigger (lol) a Quick Assist.

-!!! note "About Trigger's Quick Assist"
-    Trigger's Quick Assist cycles backwards through the team, like Pulchra's and Seth's, so it will switch to the *previous* character in the team order!

 <figure markdown="span">
     ![Purge](../../assets/images/guides/trigger/sniper_stance.gif)
     <figcaption>Sniper Stance</figcaption>